 Omar Havana, 1975 Granada, Spain.

-Omar has worked as a professional photojournalist since 2005, and since 2009, Omar's full-time job has been photography and photojournalism, covering stories in Spain, Thailand, Vietnam, Laos, Myanmar, Taiwan, Tunisia, Egypt, The Netherlands, Nepal, Greece, France and Cambodia, the latter being the country where most of his stories have been shot since he moved to the country in 2008.
+Omar has worked as a professional photojournalist since 2005, and since 2009, Omar's full-time job has been photography and photojournalism, covering stories in Spain, Thailand, Vietnam, Laos, Myanmar, Taiwan, Tunisia, Egypt, The Netherlands, Nepal, Greece, France, Taiwan, Japan and Cambodia, the latter being the country where most of his stories have been shot since he moved to the country in 2008.

 Since 2012, Omar has been represented by several international agencies, including the French agency Wostok Press, the Spanish agency Cordon Press/Corbis Spain, SIPA Press in France and EPA in Thailand and finally represented by Getty Images since 2013.
 Omar is an active member of the collective Hans Lucas in France since March 2020.